woc-hack/kjd/VCAnalyzer/README.md

 ### Phase 3
 Phase 3 finds statistics about each project.

-The input to phase 3 is the list of cloned projects and the data produced from phase 2.
+The input to phase 3 is the CVE ID, the list of cloned projects, and the data produced from phase 2.

 For each project, the tool retrieves statistics from either World of Code or from the repository hosting platform.
 In most cases, the statistics